evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 Selecting Sequence Variants
 The process of selecting sequence variants is the core processing step in amplicon analysis.
 This takes the place of “OTU picking” a method of clustering similar data together that was the common method for dealing with sequencing errors until last year.
-Three different methods have been published to select sequence variants,
+Three different methods have been published to select sequence variants:

 1. Dada2 uses and statistical error correction model
 2. Deblur takes an information theoretic approach
 3. UNOISE2 applies a heuristic.

 Each of these methods attempt to remove or correct reads with sequencing errors and then remove chimeric sequences originating from different DNA templates.

 ```